Founders’ guide to pre-money valuation

 Startup valuation doesn’t work the same way as valuing established companies.
-Because startups come with a high level of uncertainty and often have little or no revenues, we cannot use traditional quantitative valuation methods.
-Instead, investors tend to use a mix of more qualitative evaluation models, to estimate a business’s worth.
+Startups come with a high level of uncertainty and often have little or no revenues, so traditional quantitative valuation methods can’t be used.
+Instead, venture capitalists and angel investors tend to use a mix of more qualitative evaluation models to estimate a business’s worth.

 - This calculator is designed for early-stage and pre-revenue businesses.

 - Be honest with your answers.
 Put the shoe on the other foot and ask yourself how an angel investor would answer these questions about your business.

 - This calculator is intended to give you a broad estimate and should not be taken as a precise calculation.
 When valuing your business, it’s recommended to use around 3 different valuation methods.

 Pre-money valuation guide

 Calculating a good valuation for your business is a challenging trade-off between appearing grounded yet ambitious to investors, without underselling yourself and giving up more of your company than absolutely necessary.